Battle of Grozny (1999–2000): Aftermath

-On 3 February, the day after the breakout, the Russians began mopping-up; many serious crimes were committed against civilians, most notoriously the Novye Aldi massacre in which at least 50 civilians were killed when the neighbourhood was looted by the OMON (special police troops) on 5 February.
+On 3 February, the day after the breakout, the Russians began mopping-up operations during which many serious crimes were committed against civilians, most notoriously the Novye Aldi massacre in which at least 50 civilians were killed when the neighbourhood was looted by the OMON (special police troops) on 5 February.
 Several hundred rebel fighters remained in the booby-trapped ruins, lying low and harassing Russians with occasional sniper fire.
 Because of the dangers of snipers, mines and unexploded ordnance it was not until 6 February that the Russians were able to raise the Russian flag above the city center.
 President Putin announced Grozny was liberated and said that military operations had come to an end.
 Many damaged or mined buildings were blown up, including all high-rise buildings around Minutka Square.
 On 21 February, Russian forces held a military parade to mark the Defender of the Fatherland Day (formerly Soviet Army Day) and to symbolize the supposed final defeat of the Chechen rebels.
-Russian Defense Minister Igor Sergeyev said during the ceremony that "the final phase" of the operation to "destroy bandit formations and terrorist groups that were trying to tear down Russia" had been completed.
+Russian defense minister Igor Sergeyev said during the ceremony that "the final phase" of the operation to "destroy bandit formations and terrorist groups that were trying to tear down Russia" had been completed.

 The United Nations workers who entered the city with the first convoy of international aid discovered "a devastated and still insecure wasteland littered with bodies".
 There were some 21,000 civilians still in Grozny.
 The city's losses were never counted.
 Most of the corpses were cleared in 2000 and 2001 but one mass grave dating from the time of battle was discovered in 2006 in the former Kirov Park area of Grozny.
 In March, the Russian army began to allow refugees to return to the city.